meshubhampol/Text-Editor/README.md

 ## Project Overview

-A simple text editor having functionalities as open, save, new and print It can also copy, cut and paste the selected text
+A simple text editor having functionalities as open, save, new and print.
+It can also copy, cut and paste the selected text

 ## Technologies Used